Site icon Our Breathing Planet

 American Tiger Lily Distribution, Habitat, and Ecology

 The enthralling American Tiger Lily evolved as native to a moderately broad expanse of the earth’s surface.
-Its own name clearly provides a partial indication of that zone of habitation.
-That’s because it developed as indigenous to a portion of North America.
+However, its own common name clearly provides a partial indication of that native zone of habitation.
+That’s because it developed as indigenous to a certain portion of North America.

-Yes, that includes the United States.
+Yes, as strongly implied by the moniker, that includes the United States.
 There, though, it primarily appears in the eastern regions.
 This extends from the costal regions, to as far south as the state of Georgia.
 To the west, its territory extends roughly to sections of both Minnesota and Missouri.

-Northward, however, the marvel of evolution extends that range as far as southeastern Canada.
+Northward, however, the marvel of Nature and botanical evolution extends that range as far as southeastern Canada.
 This area of habitation mainly consists of parts of Ontario.
 Along the way, though, the botanical beauty remains especially prevalent in the Appalachian Mountains.

-Like many lilies, it displays strong preferences regarding its choices of habitat.
+Like many lilies found around the world, it displays strong preferences regarding its choices of habitat.
 In its case, it’s commonly found in habitats with consistently moist or wet conditions.
 This includes marshes, wet meadows, bogs, and along the banks of streams, rivers, and ponds.

-It’s especially fond of swampy areas, due to the combination of water-logged soil and high levels of organic matter.
+It’s especially fond of swampy areas, most likely due to the specific combination of water-logged soil and extremely high levels of organic matter.
 Though the flora prefers partial shade, it’s flexible enough to manage in most light levels.
 It’s quite often found growing under the tree canopy.

 The awe-inspiring wonder achieves its pollination via the activities of a truly wide variety of insects.
-This includes locally prevalent types of beetles, butterflies, and bees, among others.
-The design and sheer size of its blooms provide easy access for their visits.
+This includes locally prevalent types of beetles, butterflies, and bees, among numerous others.
+The natural evolutionary design and sheer size of its blooms provide easy access for their visits.

-Once pollinated, the American Tiger Lily produces capsules filled with many small seeds.
-These capsules split open when ripe, releasing the seeds.
+Once pollinated, the amazing American Tiger Lily produces multiple capsules filled with many small seeds.
+These capsules later split open when ripe, releasing the many seeds.
 These in turn may be dispersed by wind, water, or animals, helping to colonize new areas within the wetland habitat.

 Species Sharing Its Range